daskeyboard/daskeyboard-applet--teamwork/README_ENDUSER.md

 # Teamwork

-This applet displays projects updates activity.
+This applet displays all projects updates activity.
+Moreover, you can trigger by specific kind of updates (posts, comments, notebooks, tasks and milestones.)

 Teamwork can provide collective strength and staying power for your business or organization.